RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 Paul Phillips,green
 ```

-- Generate the json visualization:  `python scripts/csv_main_dev_as_knowledge_json.py --structure scala_lines.csv --owners scala_main_devs.csv --authors scala_ex_programmers.csv > scala_knowledge_loss.json`
+- Generate json visualization:  `python scripts/csv_main_dev_as_knowledge_json.py --structure scala_lines.csv --owners scala_main_devs.csv --authors scala_ex_programmers.csv > scala_knowledge_loss.json`

 Now we can visualize every "abandoned" piece of code as the result of Paul's leaving as they appear in green.

 -----

-## Chapter 14 : Dive Deeper with Code Churn
+## Chapter 14: Dive Deeper with Code Churn

 ### Cure the Disease, Not the Symptoms

-Parallel work is an issue if it occurs on the same modules, merging can be more time consuming than the initial work.
+Parallel work is an issue if it occurs in the same modules, merging can be more time consuming than the initial work.
 Code churn refers to a family of measures indicating the rate at which code evolves.

 ### Discover Your Process Loss from Code